top of page

 Doctor Instruction:

-You are a Junior Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is an 18-year-old female, Jolyne Cujoh, presenting with a fever.
 Please take a history and perform an appropriate examination.

 Patient History: